jlitewski/proxmark3/README.md

 # NXTGEN Fork - Proxmark3

 The Proxmark3 is the swiss-army tool of RFID, allowing for interactions with the vast majority of RFID tags on a global scale.
 Originally built by Jonathan Westhues, the device is now the goto tool for RFID Analysis for enthusiasts.

-Forked from the Iceman repository, the NXTGEN firmware is a passion project to try and push the Proxmark3 Easy and RDV4 to it's limits.
+Forked from the Iceman repository with the intention to keep it feature compatible, the NXTGEN firmware is a passion project to try and push the Proxmark3 Easy and RDV4 to it's limits, while attempting to moderize an aging codebase.
+Because of this, this firmware is extremely unstable and shouldn't be used, except for development for the Proxmark3 and/or any future Proxmark-like devices.
+If you want the latest stable firmware for your Proxmark3 device, please continue to use [the Iceman Firmware](https://github.com/RfidResearchGroup/proxmark3).

 | Latest Release | Coverity | Contributors |